RFBomb/nordvpn/readme.md

 ## IMAGE HAS BEEN COMPILED FOR ARM DEVICES
 * I am using this on a Raspberry Pi 4. and (I'll be honest) am not very interested in building the images for other architectures at the moment.
 * I have provided all required files on the github page for this container.
 Running the dockerfile should be able to compile it for other architectures on your computer.
+   * NOTE: You will just have to modify the ARG at the top of the dockerfile for `HostArchitecture`, and it should work ( I think.)

 ## Networking